 14. Devil Worship

 Almost everyone has noticed that evil people often have great success in life, whereas many good people suffer terrible misfortunes.
-One explanation for this injustice is that it is work of the Devil.
-With his help, even a weak inferior person can gain great wealth and power.
-But the price for Satan's help can be very high.
-Not only must you worship him, you may also have to give him your soul.
+One common explanation for this injustice is that it is the work of the Devil.
+In fact, one of Satan's favorite activities is to bring pain, misery, and suffering to a good person.
+He also likes to help evil people become successful.
+With his assistance, even a weak inferior person can gain great wealth and power.

-Many people have wondered why God allows Satan to carry out his evil activities.
-In fact the bible says that the fiend will eventually be defeated and punished with eternal torment in hell.
+Many people have wondered why God allows Satan to pursue his evil activities.
+Fortunately the Fiend won't be able to keep causing harm forever, because the bible says that he will eventually be brought to justice and punished with eternal torment in hell.
 But in the meantime he has already enjoyed thousands of years of freedom, and during that time has brought misery and suffering to millions of human beings.
 Because he has so much influence over what happens in the world, he can appear to be very powerful.
-Evil people often notice his apparent power and begin worshiping him in hopes of getting his help.
+Evil people often notice his apparent power and start worshiping him in hopes of getting his help.

 Another form of devil worship, said to be practiced by witches, supposedly takes place at a meeting called a Sabbat.
 Most descriptions of these Sabbats say that they begin at midnight at a secret location in the countryside.
 Purported activities include dancing naked around a fire, trampling on a cross, drinking human blood, and sacrificing newborn babies on an altar.
 According to some accounts, the Devil himself comes to many of these gatherings, often appearing in the form of a horned goat.
 Demons may also be present.
 The festivities usually culminate in a lewd orgy before finally ending at dawn.